SharePoint/sp-dev-docs/docs/solution-guidance/Migrate-user-profile-properties-sample-app-for-SharePoint.md

 <br/>

-Note that the **GetSingleValuedProperty** method uses userprofileservice.asmx to retrieve a single-valued user profile property. **GetSingleValuedProperty** does the following, as shown in the next code example:
+The **GetSingleValuedProperty** method uses userprofileservice.asmx to retrieve a single-valued user profile property. **GetSingleValuedProperty** does the following, as shown in the next code example:

 - Gets the property object to extract data from using **spuser[userProperty]**.
 - Returns the first value in the **UserProfileValueCollection** if the value is not **null**.